Process development and manufacturing

 It is important to scale up the manufacturing process to obtain sufficient drug substance for the planned pre-clinical trials.
 Therefore, great effort has been made on this upscaling.
 Initially, the production outcome was measured in grams.
 Now Dicot has devised a process with an output just over 1 kg of the drug substance per batch.

 Formulation determines in which way a drug can be administered to the body.
 Ingestion of medicine in the form of tablets is the most common.
 Development of the product's formulation is ongoing.
-At present, the focus is on developing a formulation that will be used in the pre-clinical trials and that will then be used for Phase 1 trials.
+Initially, the focus is on developing a formulation that will be used in the nonclinical studies and the first clinical trials.
 Later, further development will ensue, to develop a formulation that is better suited for a commercial product.
-This will also be used in the Phase 2 clinical trials and beyond.
+This formulation will also be used in the Phase 2 clinical trials and beyond.